italia/design-ui-kit/README.EN.md

 * on [Sketch Cloud](https://www.sketch.com/s/648c8559-bac6-49c6-88dc-2ef016968fdf)
 * on [Figma](https://www.figma.com/file/bLexfydXWzF6ACxFokgzXs/italia-UI-Kit-2.0?node-id=0%3A1)

-:dart: The goal is to improve the user experience of online services of the Italian public administration through the diffusion of a consistent and consistent style.
+:dart: The goal is to improve the user experience of digital services of the Italian public administration through the diffusion of a consistent and consistent style.

 Based on [an inventory and a roadmap](https://docs.google.com/spreadsheets/d/183hI6EBJo3EeiEcQPGZIe3hNN7EerTU5Udk6SkrH2OU/edit#gid=0) we first built the component design and then translated them into code by feeding the library [Bootstrap Italia](https://italia.github.io/bootstrap-italia/).